gtkwave/gtkwave/docs/internals/vcd-recoding.md

 # VCD Recoding

+Recent versions of GTKWave default to dynamic VCD recoding in memory through some interesting tricks with zlib compressed VLists.
+This greatly reduces the amount of memory required to store a large, full VCD trace in memory such that in many cases, less memory is required than the actual size of the trace itself.
+Nevertheless, using one of the database formats will almost always be more efficient for larger traces, especially if they are to be viewed repeatedly. (i.e., the speed hit for converting a trace to a database format is offset by the repeated cost of recoding VCD every time the trace is viewed.)

 ## VList Recoding Stategy

 VCD files can now be recoded in gtkwave on a per-signal basis using a